 Cultural Assessment: Evaluating soft skills and team dynamics

-1. From Reactive Hiring to Proactive Talent Strategy
+1. Proactive Talent Strategy

 Traditional Role: Waiting for hiring managers to ask for candidates for open positions.